-In this article, Iโll share 36 empathy statements you can use to create a better customer experience.
+In this article, Iโll share some of the best empathy statements you can use to create a better customer experience.

 These examples will help you build trust and loyalty, making your customers feel like theyโre talking to a real human who truly cares about their problems.

-According to research conducted by the customer service platform Dixa, 83% will spend more money after having a positive experience.
+According to research conducted by the customer service platform Dixa, 83% of people will spend more money after having a positive experience.

 Let’s start with different situations and examples of using empathy correctly.